saravenpi/miam/README.md

   - If not set, the system default browser will be used (`open` on macOS, `xdg-open` on Linux, `start` on Windows)
   - The URL will be passed as an argument to the specified command
   - Example: `calm`, `firefox`, `chromium`, etc.

+- **`hide_shorts`** (boolean, default: `false`)
+  - Filter out YouTube Shorts from feed results
+  - When enabled, Shorts will not appear in the feed item list
+  - Useful if you prefer to only see full-length YouTube videos

 ## Keybindings